The department's illustrated pdf offers more detailed information.

 This course will build on the skills established in Sophomore Painting, while broadening the students' understanding of options available to the painter.
 The primary work of the semester will be on individually directed projects, worked on both in and out of class.
 Overall, a goal of establishing a personal visual vocabulary of facture and image will be emphasized.
 Students will be encouraged to particularize their use of the painting medium and their approach to subject and statement through color, painterly touch, format, use of materials, drawing and compositional decisions, stylistic reference and implied narrative.
 The core medium of the class will be oil paint, but this may be augmented or extended by other media.
 The course will include group exercises designed to solidify a basic understanding of drawing, the use of the medium and the principles of color.
 Periodic outside assignments will extend this practice while emphasizing personal choice and expressive adjustment based on individual priorities.
 A flexible format for in-class work on personal projects will allow group interaction to coexist with individually directed work.
 The semester's goal for each student will be to define a direction for future work in painting.
 Major elective; restricted to Illustration juniors and seniors; open to non-majors pending seat availability and permission of instructor.

 The ability to bring a creative project to a full and successful level of finish is often neglected in the academic environment, but is an essential professional skill.
 This course requires that students meet goals they set for themselves through individualized projects, but that they meet them fully with the highest degree of resolution and polish.
 In a written proposal, each student will present his or her project for the semester: a graphic novel, a series of paintings or drawings, a children's book, a suite of prints or posters.
 Work may be in any medium, in any format and on any theme, but these parameters must be clearly established at the outset.
 Work on the project will be conducted in the studio during class time and outside of class, and will be focused on full realization of a finished product that meets the specific standards established in the original proposal.
 Consistency and quality of execution will be the goal, and less successful or preliminary pieces will be re-worked to elevate them to the level of the project as a whole.
 Students will have one-on-one crits each week and group crits as needed.
 Finally, students will mount a professional-level juried exhibition of the completed projects in the ISB gallery, with an emphasis on presentation, marketing and a public opening.
-Major elective; restricted to Illustration juniors and seniors.
+Major elective; restricted to Illustration seniors.